gomorpheus/morpheus-apidoc/source/includes/_zones.md

 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there location  | null | Optional location argument for your zone zoneType  | "standard" | Map containing code or id of the zone type groupId  | null | Specifies which Server group this zone should be assigned to
+name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there code      | null | Optional code for use with policies location  | null | Optional location for your zone visibility      | private | private or public zoneType  | "standard" | Map containing code or id of the zone type groupId  | null | Specifies which Server group this zone should be assigned to